Ricks-Lab/gpu-utils/docs/USER_GUIDE.md

 ```
 and then reboot.

 If you plan to use the GPU plot feature of amdgpu-monitor, you must first install the pandas and matplotlib modules.
-For Ubuntu, use the following for the installation:
+For Ubuntu, use the following to install all required python modules

 ```
 sudo apt-get install python3-matplotlib python3-pandas